lejenome/dotfiles/README.md

 system.
 These dotfiles depend on some other dotfiles and applications to work correctly or they may make your system unstable.

-* fork the repository and tweak the dotfiles to sweet your needs and you current system configurations
+* fork the repository and init submodules
+* tweak the dotfiles to sweet your needs and your current system configurations
 * Create a link of every dotfile you need from ~ folder to your home directory
 * Copy dotfiles you want from etc files to /etc (DON'T CREATE LINKS)
 * Some dotfiles are missing as they contain some personal informations or some